matthewwall/weert/README.md

 2. Install MongoDB and get it running.

-3. Download WeeRT into a convenient directory, then cd into it.
+3. Download WeeRT into a convenient directory, then `cd` into it.

-4. Install the packages needed by WeeRT, by using npm:
+4. Download and install the packages needed by WeeRT, by using npm:

     ```shell
     npm install
     ```

-    Contrary to the implications of the word `install`, this does not actually install WeeRT itself.
-    Instead, it downloads all of the packages used by WeeRT and installs them into a subdirectory `node_modules`, where WeeRT can use them.

 5. Start WeeRT